Every rumored difference between the iPhone 13, Mini, Pro and Pro Max

 Read more: Which iPhone 12 is which?

 Besides size, last year's iPhone 12 and iPhone 12 Mini are fairly similar.
 They share the same camera specs and storage options, and they both lack the lidar scanner Apple included in the Pro models.
-The iPhone 12 Pro and Pro Max also share similar features, but have a few small differences in camera sensor and lenses.
-For the iPhone 13, however, we won't know exactly how each model compares until later.
+The iPhone 12 Pro and Pro Max also share similar features, with a few small differences in their camera sensors and lenses.
+For the iPhone 13, however, we won't know exactly how each model compares until they're launched.

 Here are all the rumors we've heard about the iPhone 13 collection so far, and how we expect each model in Apple's new lineup to differ from each other.
 Just note that none of the iPhone 13 specs have been confirmed by Apple yet.
 We'll keep this story updated as we hear more.